 Applying good bidding strategies in Adwords is essential to maximize the performance of an account and achieve the different business objectives of each company.
 Depending on what our customer wants to achieve, we will have to apply different bidding strategies.
-Therefore, in this article we will analyze different scenarios of different businesses and the most appropriate bidding strategies that can be applied for each particular case.
+Therefore, in this article we will analyse different scenarios of different businesses and the most appropriate bidding strategies that can be applied for each particular case.

 As you know, there are two types of bidding strategies: automatic and manual.
 Through the automatic strategies, the Adwords system automatically adjusts the bids to achieve the desired objectives, in the established budget.
 On the other hand, manual bidding strategies offer complete control over the maximum CPC, which can be adjusted according to the historical data and account performance.

 The two strategies can be used altogether.
 For example, if in a campaign where manual maximum CPC bids are used, there are some keywords that do not reach the desired conversion cost, the Target CPA strategy can be applied only to these keywords, without affecting the entire campaign.

 In this post we are going to focus on explaining how automatic Adwords bids work and we will exemplify it with different cases to know which ones should be used at each moment to improve the performance of an account.

 Table of Contents